mearafGitHub/Company_Staff_Mood/README.md

 COMPANY MOODE APP is an Android app developed in MVVM architecture.
-This app is initially developed for Gebeya Inc.
+This app was initially developed for Gebeya Inc.

 Below are the technical features of the app.

 # Has emojies and animations

 # Activities model views work with DTO and DAO for API Communication
-    fetching and sending to actual gebeya-mood API
+    Uses Life cycle observer in the model views when fetching and sending to actual gebeya-mood API

-# List cards in recycler view
+# List user moods in RecyclerView
        the userMoods on the gebeya userMood home screen the userPojoHelper userMood history (userMood log)
        the admin userPojoHelper userMood review screen